allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 - Jase is a great example of the spike/fall being able to capture an exmaple of a name that peaked in 2013 and has dropped in popularity.
 - For some high ranked spike/fall names we do not see the fade part because their peak year is the last one in the dataset.

 As you might imagine, this is not the end of finding a baby name.
-Some open quesitons are:
+Some open questions are:
 - How do I actually use this data to choose a name and not just use the analysis for avoiding names?
 - What if a trendy name is something we want?